kaustubhsingh47/AKS-Service/README.md

  Configure the gateway to allow secure data transfer between on-premises SQL Server and Logic Apps.
 Ensure hybrid connectivity scenarios are securely managed via VPN or ExpressRoute.

-6. Azure Monitor: Throughout this process, Azure Monitor keeps track of the performance and health of the entire workflow, logging activities and potentially sending alerts if issues are detected.

-By combining these components, this architecture allows for secure and managed access to on-premises data from cloud-based applications, ensuring security, scalability, and monitoring capabilities.